lovetocode/operation_thumbtack/README.md

 # operationthumbtack
-This is a world war II airplane shooter game.
+This is a world war II airplane shooter game that I made with godot 4.